InformaticsMatters/okd-orchestrator/docs/source/destroying-your-cluster.rst

     $ ./okdo-start.sh

-To destroy the cluster you just need to run ``destroy.py``, naming the deployment configuration that defines the cluster you wish to delete.
+To destroy the cluster you just need to run ``destroy.py``.
+If there's more than one deployment configuration then you will need to name the deployment that defined the cluster you wish to delete.
 For the example AWS cluster this would require the following command::

     $ ./destroy.py compact-aws-frankfurt-3-11